quicwg/base-drafts/draft-ietf-quic-transport.md

 FINAL_OFFSET_ERROR (0x6):

 : An endpoint received a STREAM frame containing data that exceeded the previously established final offset.
-Or an endpoint received a RESET_STREAM frame containing a final offset that was lower than the maximum offset of data that was already received.
-Or an endpoint received a RESET_STREAM frame containing a different final offset to the one already established.
+Or an endpoint received a STREAM frame or a RESET_STREAM frame containing a final offset that was lower than the maximum offset of data that was already received.
+Or an endpoint received a STREAM frame or a RESET_STREAM frame containing a different final offset to the one already established.

 FRAME_ENCODING_ERROR (0x7):